Wilfred/difftastic/manual/src/tricky_cases.md

 If the diffing logic effectively sees `[2]` and `[2,3]` because we've discarded the punctuation, we don't get the desired result here.

+**Difftastic**: Difftastic solves this problem by considering trailing punctuation during diffing, and then post-processing known syntactic elements that aren't significant.

 ## Sliders (Flat)